Frequently Asked Questions for Students and Researchers

-What is Data Planet?
+What is Sage Data, powered by Data Planet?

-All of the datasets in Data Planet are updated as new data are provided from the source organization.
+All of the datasets in Sage Data are updated as new data are provided from the source organization.
 This could be daily, weekly, bi-weekly, monthly, annually, or on a multiple year or variable periodic basis.
 To check the update frequency and last time a dataset was updated for a particular dataset, scroll to the metadata section on the datasets page.

 Customer expressed request for a particular dataset to be added to the repository

 Authority of the source organization that collects, analyzes, and releases the dataset

 Statistical credibility of the dataset: considered here is how well documented the dataset is with respect to sampling, data collection methodology, and data analysis procedures